 I’m a lover of relief printing, so presses set up for letterpress make the printing and editioning process easy for me.
 I can carve wood or linoleum blocks, and when they go into the press, it’s easy to adjust the height of the block in the bed of the press to get the best possible impression—and then replicate it through the course of the edition.
 It also makes multiple color runs and registration easy.

-Above: I start with a drawing, then transfer that image to a block and begin carving.
+Below: I start with a drawing, then transfer that image to a block and begin carving.
 There are usually several rounds of proofing and continued carving until the perfectionist in me subsides and I’m ready for an edition.
-Bass and birch wood have proven to be excellent for woodcarving—a far cry from the 3/4″ plywood that I used for the Furies series (below).
+This block was used to print the small book “How to Talk to Birds.”

-Do I always work this large?
-No. I liked the challenge of these large pieces (in their book form, they folded down to a boustrophedon structure that was 6″ square).
 Part of what I love about books is the intimacy: I like small, quiet objects that you have to really spend some time with to fully understand and appreciate.
 That’s part of the magic for me—the rereading and rediscovering that comes with multiple looks at such objects.
-For smaller works, I do enjoy using tabletop presses (see below).
+For smaller works, I do enjoy using tabletop presses (like the one below).